It’s basically a Now page on steroids. If you don’t know what is a Now page let me give you a brief introduction (too many terms, right?):

 Read at least one page of a book.

-What sort of tasks you execute (need to execute) every-single-day of your life that are helping you move forward?
-You can share it by contacting me or by adding a comment to the full article: The Every Day Rule.
+What sort of task(s) you should execute (need to execute) every-single-day of your life so you can you move forward?
+You can share it by contacting me or by adding a comment inside my article: The Every Day Rule.
 Keep doing!